-10.13 Timeline Display
+10.12 Timeline Display

+In the project settings there is an option to set project start time.
 Negative timecodes will be shown on the REAPER timeline/ruler before the project start time if that start time (00:00:00.00) is some way along the timeline and into the project.
 If you have been using music production software other than REAPER then the way in which REAPER handles these timecode display may seem strange to you at first.